rishav-raj-33/Vortexify-a-builder/README.md

 # ⚙️ Vortexify: A Builder
-“From Code to Container – Vortexify builds it all.”
+"From code to container — Vortexify spins it, builds it, lives it."

 > 🚀 One-click GitHub-to-Docker Deployment System on VMware
 > A modular DevOps tool built with ❤️, 🧠, and 🧑‍🎨